scriptrdotio/eurotech_simpleapp/README.md

 # Installing the application

+## Import from Github

-- From your [scriptr workspace](https://www.scriptr.io/workspace), click on the arrow next to +New Script in the bottom left corner of the screen
+From your [scriptr workspace](https://www.scriptr.io/workspace), click on the arrow next to +New Script in the bottom left corner of the screen:
 - Click on **Install Modules**
 - In the Modules dialog:
   - Expand +Add Custom Module from GitHub